 Upper School Vocal Music

 Students in the music department have the opportunity to perform in vocal ensembles, campus liturgies, and community events.
-The department offers two courses: Vocal Music 1, required of all freshmen, introduces the students to fundamental music theory, basic music reading skills, and appreciation for vocal performance; Advanced Vocal Music allows students to further their study of music theory, analyze works of great composers and arrangers, and reach a higher level of musicality.
+The department offers two courses: Vocal Music 1, required of all freshmen, introduces the students to fundamental music theory, basic music reading skills, and appreciation for vocal performance; Vocal Music 2 allows students to further their study of music theory, analyze works of great composers and arrangers, and reach a higher level of musicality.
+In both classes music from the great masters to current trends in popular music are covered, everything from chant to the hits of today.
 The music instructor is Scott Sadler.

 Scott Sadler's Philosophy of Teaching

-Music is a gift of expression, a medicine for the soul and a channel of blessing for people who involve themselves or simply listen.
+Music is a gift of expression, a balm for the soul, and a channel of blessing for both those who perform and those who listen.
 Music is movement for me, and I want to engage everyone to make music with everything they have.
-It makes us smarter, more expressive and enriches our lives immeasurably.
-I attempt to break down barriers, develop inner strength, and release inhibitions that shackle students.
-More than anything, music education is a way of making people more well rounded, more appreciative of the world around them and better able to serve and succeed in whatever they do.
+It makes us smarter, makes us better thinkers, makes us more expressive, and enriches our lives immeasurably.
+I attempt to break down barriers, develop greater inner strength through singing and performance, and release students from inhibitions they may have.
+More than anything, music education is a way of making people more well rounded, more appreciative of the music and musicians they hear, and better able to serve and succeed in whatever they do.

 5th-8th Grade Performing Arts & Music